 PRI Kenya has now partnered with permEzone.
 PermEzone is a new program working with existing centers in less-developed countries to equip local farmers with practical skills, and then support them in designing model farms.
 A mobile phone platform, using technology that can benefit the most remote and resource-poor communities, will support the farmers in accessing and sharing information.
-PRI Kenya’s long term partners, Sustainable Village Resources (SVR) is delivering the first permaculture training in the permEzone pilot program, and is a locally-registered NGO working with small family farmers in Migori County, a district bordering Lake Victoria in South-Western Kenya.
+PRI Kenya’s long term partners, Community Mobilization for Regenerative Agriculture (C-MRA) is delivering the first permaculture training in the permEzone pilot program, and is a locally-registered NGO working with small family farmers in Migori County, a district bordering Lake Victoria in South-Western Kenya.

 permEzone is a project of California-based non-profit Empowerment WORKS, and an approved international project of the Permaculture Association (Britain).

 About the Pilot